 The Bank has elected to utilize the simplified supervisory formula risk-based capital approach (SSFA) for securitization exposures related to investments.
 As such, the Bank's ABS portfolio is risk weighted on an individual security level.
-As of December 31, 2020, the ABS risk-weights ranged from 20.00 percent to 81.95 percent, with a weighted average risk-weight of 22.99 percent.
-Total risk-weighted assets for the investment securitization portfolio utilizing a 3-month average daily balance was \$158.1 million at December 31, 2020.
+As of December 31, 2021, all securities in this portfolio were risk weighted 20.00 percent.
+Total risk-weighted assets for the investment securitization portfolio utilizing a 3-month average daily balance was \$72.5 million at December 31, 2021.
+At December 31, 2021, the Bank's ABS portfolio included \$11.7 million of automobile ABSs and \$342.3 million of credit card ABSs.